 Susan’s design was of particular interest to me due to the complexity of building a farm on slope, and the serious thought that she was putting into arranging all of the Permaculture pieces, from water harvesting, to soil health and biodiversity, and obtaining a yield.
 Although TERFF is not as urban as most of the farms that I am visiting for the City Farming project, as it is situated in a neighborhood of properties with acreage, Susan is applying strategies to make the most of her space that are applicable to smaller holdings and city lots, as well.

 The Grave’s 9-acre farm was undeveloped when John purchased it 22 years ago.
-Susan explains: “Several years ago, when I met my husband, we started maintaining the property, doing all the things that that you think you are the right things to do until you learn that you're actually hurting your environment, such as killing native grasses and plants, as well as using poisonous chemicals…We started looking at different approach on how we were treating the property; I wanted to be able to actually grow organically, embrace the native plants that were here and enjoy the natural water sources.”
+Susan explains: “Several years ago, when I met my husband, we started maintaining the property, doing all the things that that you think are the right things to do until you learn that you're actually hurting your environment, such as killing native grasses and plants, as well as using poisonous chemicals…We started looking at a different approach on how we were treating the property; I wanted to be able to actually grow organically, embrace the native plants that were here and enjoy the natural water sources.”

 “Raspberries are growing in the area near our neighbor’s natural spring.
 In the garden a wide variety of herbs and vegetables are growing…I have trellises near the house full of lavender, spearmint, and peppermint.
 This gives a great aroma near the house and is handy for salads and teas.”
 Sue explains that, in addition to growing food, her initial motivation was to create an agriculturally and environmentally friendly environment by employing rainwater and graywater systems.